pay-rails/pay/docs/3_customers.md

 #=> #<Pay::Customer processor: "stripe", processor_id: "cus_1000">
 ```

-This record keeps track of payment processor is active and the ID for the customer on the API.
+This record keeps track of payment processor that is active and the ID for the customer on the API.
 It also is associated with all Charges, Subscriptions, and Payment Methods.

 A user might switch between payment processors.
 For example, they might initially subscribe using Braintree, cancel after a while, and resubscribe using Stripe later on.